-Dickies Arena hosts noteworthy sporting events, concerts and more on a weekly (and sometimes nightly) basis.
+Dickies Arena hosts noteworthy sporting events, concerts and more on a weekly basis.
 If you’ve flown in to see your hometown team or driven up to rock with your favorite band, here's what you can do around the Arena before the event begins.

 The facility is located on Montgomery Street, roughly three blocks north of Interstate 30.
 Continuing north on Montgomery leads one further into the Cultural District.
 It’s also just a few miles from downtown’s Sundance Square, the North Side’s Stockyards National Historic District, the restaurants and clubs (and zoo) near TCU, and those on the Near Southside.